liangz1/me/_posts/2026-07-01-instruction-tuning-transplant-localization.md

 Why this might interest readers working on interpretability: copying versus reasoning is a familiar topic, usually approached behaviorally, by varying the prompt and reading the output.
 This post takes a mechanistic angle instead.
 A cross-model layer transplant lets me ask not just whether instruction tuning removes the copying, but where inside the network the change is located, and whether it looks like a new mechanism or a switch flipped on an existing one.
 Treating the base and instruction-tuned models as two halves to be recombined turns a behavioral difference into a question about specific layers, which is a small step toward saying what instruction tuning actually does to a model internally.

-> **Note on AI assistance.** The experiments, analysis, and conclusions in this post are my own.
-I used an AI assistant as a discussion partner while working through the results, to help check the related-work citations, and to edit the prose for clarity.
-The claims, the interpretation of the data, and the decisions about what to include or cut are mine, including the negative steering result and the points where I argue against my own earlier interpretations.

 ## Summary of findings